eead-csic-compbio/allopolyploids/README.md

 The [BEAST](https://beast.community) configuration files prepared by Antonio Diaz for the cross-bracing analyses mentioned in the paper are in folder [scripts/beast](./scripts/beast)

+The data files containing sequence alignments, trees and XML config for beast and cross-bracing analyses will be available after publication at [https://doi.org/10.5061/dryad.ncjsxksqw](https://doi.org/10.5061/dryad.ncjsxksqw).
+Note this is a large file (2.1Gb).